Cleopatra (1963 film): Mankiewicz takes over

+However, in September 1961, Skouras had "indefinitely postponed" The Greatest Story Ever Told due to presumptive cost concerns.
+In Italy, the production was divided between two locations with the Roman Forum constructed on twelve acres at Cinecittà and the Alexandria sets near Anzio.
+During construction of the Alexandrian sets, active land mines from World War II were discovered along a private beach, thus demolition experts were hired to remove the explosives.
+Wanger was also troubled to learn NATO had held a nearby shooting range for target practice.

 Casting and personnel changes

 During the interim, Finch and Boyd had left the production for other commitments, and each was paid his remaining salary.
 Laurence Olivier and Trevor Howard had turned down the role of Julius Caesar.
 Rex Harrison, who was the studio's fourth choice, was then cast.
 Mankiewicz then suggested Marlon Brando as Mark Antony, but Richard Burton landed the role after Taylor had seen him as King Arthur in the Broadway musical Camelot.
 Twentieth Century Fox paid Burton $250,000 plus $50,000 to buy out his contract.
 Roddy McDowall, who was also appearing in Camelot, was cast as Octavian.
 Mankiewicz had also insisted on casting John Valva, McDowall's close friend, creating an original character named Valvus.
 By mid-September 1961, Canadian actor Hume Cronyn, several American actors, including Martin Landau and Carroll O'Connor, and several English actors, such as Kenneth Haigh, Robert Stephens and Michael Hordern, were cast in supporting roles.

 Jack Hildyard had resigned as cinematographer when Mamoulian agreed to step down as director.
 He was replaced by Leon Shamroy.
+Shamroy had been the director of photography on The Robe (1953), the first movie shot in CinemaScope, and had shot South Pacific (1958) in the Todd-AO widescreen process that was being used in Cleopatra.
+(Shamroy would win his fourth Oscar for the film.)
 In January 1962, Andrew Marton was brought in as second-unit director, replacing Ray Kellogg.
-Marton had previously worked on the first initial shoot.
+Marton had worked on the first initial shoot.
 John DeCuir was still kept as production designer.